2019 Shooting Stars Recognition, Scholarship and Awards

 The Shooting Stars Recognition, Scholarship & Awards Program was created in 1997, by former Arts Council of Johnson County chairman Bob Endres.
 Bob’s vision was to create a program that celebrated young Johnson County artists for their artistic excellence in high school.
 In other words, only the best of the best high school artists are chosen to participate in the Shooting Stars Program!

-Since its founding, Shooting Stars has awarded over $200,000 in college scholarships and almost $65,000 in teacher honorariums.
-In the spring, nine first place scholarships of $1,400 each, nine second place scholarships of $700 each and nine teacher honorariums of $350 each will be awarded at the annual Shooting Stars Gala on March 26, 2017.
+Since its founding, Shooting Stars has awarded over $400,000 in college scholarships and almost $65,000 in teacher honorariums.
+In the spring, nine first place scholarships of $1,400 each, nine second place scholarships of $700 each, and nine teacher honorariums of $350 each will be awarded at the annual Shooting Stars Gala on April 7, 2019.

-To learn about participating in the 2017 Shooting Stars Program, visit the Shooting Stars Resource Center.
+To learn more about participating in the 2019 Shooting Stars Program, visit the Shooting Stars Resource Center.

 Being nominated for Shooting Stars is a huge honor.
 When my AP Studio Art teacher chose me, I became ecstatic… I just could not pass up the opportunity.
 By participating in the Shooting Stars program, I will obtain skills and experiences that real artists go through.
 It’s also a great achievement to put on applications and boosts my Art Endorsement.
 The overall experience is the main reason that I decided to participate, because I am not one to let an amazing opportunity go to waste.
 From a young age art has always been my passion…This program will be a chance for me to show people how I see my subjects and what inspires me.